-To complete the registration process, the Team Captain must check-in at the registration office at competition by 12:00pm (noon) on Thursday, May 31st.
+To complete the registration process, the Team Captain must check-in at the registration office at competition by 12:00pm (noon) on Thursday, May 28th.

-10.2 Verification of Accountability Form
+10.1 Verification of Accountability Form

-As a requirement of the(School Name Student Tractor Design Team
+As a requirement of the Student Tractor Design Team

+· · nool Name)

-al Quarter-Scale Tractor Student Design Competition,
+Participating in the 2020 ASABE Internation nal Quarter-Scale Tractor Student Design Competition,

+l,

-I, (Print Name of Team Captain(s)),
+(Print Name of Team Captain(s)),

+and I,

-and I, (Rrint Name of Team Advisor(c))
+and i, (Print Name of Team Advisor(s)),

-gulations and 2018 Handbook documents that are the
+have read and understood the Rules and R Regulations and 2020 Handbook documents that are the

-governing set of laws for this year's competi ition.
+governing set of laws for this year's compe etition.

 (Signature of Team Captain)

 (Signature of Team Captain)

-(Signature of Team Captain) -
+(Signature of Team Captain)

-(Signature of Team Captain) -
+(Signature of Feath Captain)

+(6)

-(Signature of Team Advisor) -
+(Signature of Team Captain)

-(Signature of Team Advisor)
+(Signature of Team Advisor) (Signature of Team Advisor)

-10.3 Team Information Form
+10.2 Team Information Form

-School Name Team/Tractor Name

-Advisor's Nam ne Team Captain's Name

-Drivers for: 1000 lb

-1500 lb.

-What are the specifications of your teams tractor? (i.e. Number of Engines, Type of Drivetrain, Steering System)

-What was/is the most challenging part of designing and/or building the tractor?
+School Name Team/Tractor Name Advisor's Name Drivers Team Captain's Name What are the spe ecifications of your teams tractor? (i.e. Type of Drivetrain, Steering System) What was/is the most challenging part of designing and/or building the tractor?
 What was/is the best part of designing and/or building the tractor or this competition?
 How long (weeks or hours) did it take to build the tractor?
 How many years has your school competed in the competition?

-If your team chose a theme song, what would it be?

-What 5 words would you use to describe your tractor?

-What is one unique thing about your tractor or team that people would be surprised to hear?

-If your advisor was a superhero, who would he/she be, and why?
+If your team cho se a theme song, what would it be?
+What 5 words wo ould you use to describe your tractor?
+What is one uniq ue thing about your tractor or team that people would be surprised to hear?
+If your advisor w as a superhero, who would he/she be, and why?

+10.3 Voted Awards Form